A stateful problem

 A brief historical digression

 The three countries in question — the Republic of the Marshall Islands, the Federated States of Micronesia and the Republic of Palau — are all island nations in the Pacific Ocean, which turned out to be a colossal piece of geographic bad luck.
 First they were colonized by Germany; then during the First World War Japan, which had declared war on Germany, seized them.
-Following that war they were administered under a League of Nations mandate until the 1940s, at which point they were caught up in the Second World War, during which (to borrow a phrase from Neal Stephenson) the United States of America and the Empire of Japan disputed, with rifles, each other’s rights to have military bases in that part of the world.
+Following that war they were administered under a League of Nations mandate until the 1940s, at which point they were right in the path of the United States and Japan as those nations fought the Second World War.

 After that war, the League of Nations mandate was revoked and the United Nations established the Trust Territory of the Pacific Islands, to be administered by the US.
 That trusteeship came to an end in 1994, by which point the Marshall Islands, Micronesia and Palau all either had become or were well on their way to becoming independent nations (a fourth island group from the former trust, the Northern Mariana Islands, is now a commonwealth in political union with the US).
 Those nations then entered into an agreement with the United States — the Compact of Free Association — under which the US provides defense and various services and offers relaxed immigration rules in return for access to maintain military bases.

-This makes for interesting history, but also creates the above quandary: although these three nations are independent, the United States Postal Service (which handles their mail, per the Compact) treats them as domestic, rather than international, mail destinations.
-Thus, USPS recognizes three “state” abbreviations corresponding to these three nations.
+This makes for interesting history, but also creates the above quandary: although these three nations are independent, the United States Postal Service (which handles their mail, per the Compact) recognizes three “state” abbreviations corresponding to these three nations.

 The above-mentioned ticket was resolved by removing the Marshall Islands, Micronesia and Palau from the list of “states” recognized by